-A foreign corporation, such as the Subsidiary, will generally not be subject to U.S. federal income taxation unless it is deemed to be engaged in a U.S. trade or business.
-It is expected that the Subsidiary will conduct their activities in a manner so as to meet the requirements of a safe harbor under Section 864(b)(2) of the Code under which the Subsidiary may engage in trading in stocks or securities or certain commodities without being deemed to be engaged in a U.S. trade or business.
-However, if certain of the Subsidiary's activities were determined not to be of the type described in the safe harbor (which is not expected), then the activities of the Subsidiary may constitute a U.S. trade or business, or be taxed as such.
-In general, a foreign corporation, such as the Subsidiary, that does not conduct a U.S. trade or business is nonetheless subject to tax at a flat rate of 30 percent (or lower tax treaty rate), generally payable through withholding, on the gross amount of certain U.S.-source income that is not effectively connected with a U.S. trade or business.
+A foreign corporation, such as each of the Subsidiaries, will generally not be subject to U.S. federal income taxation unless it is deemed to be engaged in a U.S. trade or business.
+It is expected that the Subsidiaries will conduct their activities in a manner so as to meet the requirements of a safe harbor under Section 864(b)(2) of the Code under which the Subsidiaries may engage in trading in stocks or securities or certain commodities without being deemed to be engaged in a U.S. trade or business.
+However, if certain of a Subsidiary's activities were determined not to be of the type described in the safe harbor (which is not expected), then the activities of the Subsidiary may constitute a U.S. trade or business, or be taxed as such.
+In general, a foreign corporation, such as each Subsidiary, that does not conduct a U.S. trade or business is nonetheless subject to tax at a flat rate of 30 percent (or lower tax treaty rate), generally payable through withholding, on the gross amount of certain U.S.-source income that is not effectively connected with a U.S. trade or business.
 There is presently no tax treaty in force between the U.S. and the Cayman Islands that would reduce this rate of withholding tax.
-It is not expected that the Subsidiary will derive income subject to such withholding tax.
-The Subsidiary will be treated as a controlled foreign corporation ("CFC") and the Fund will be treated as a "U.S. shareholder" of the Subsidiary.
-As a result, the Fund will be required to include in gross income for U.S. federal income tax purposes all of the Subsidiary's "subpart F income," whether or not such income is distributed by the Subsidiary.
-It is expected that all of the Subsidiary's income will be "subpart F income."
-The Fund's recognition of the Subsidiary's "subpart F income" will increase the Fund's tax basis in the Subsidiary.
-Distributions by the Subsidiary to the Fund will be tax-free, to the extent of its previously undistributed "subpart F income," and will correspondingly reduce the Fund's tax basis in the Subsidiary.
-"Subpart F income" is generally treated as ordinary income, regardless of the character of the Subsidiary's underlying income.
-If a net loss is realized by the Subsidiary, such loss is not generally available to offset the income earned by the Fund, and such loss cannot be carried forward to offset taxable income of the Fund or the Subsidiary in future periods.
+It is not expected that a Subsidiary will derive income subject to such withholding tax.
+Each Subsidiary will be treated as a controlled foreign corporation ("CFC") and the applicable Fund will be treated as a "U.S. shareholder" of its respective Subsidiary.
+As a result, a Fund will be required to include in gross income for U.S. federal income tax purposes all of its respective Subsidiary's "subpart F income," whether or not such income is distributed by a Subsidiary.
+It is expected that all of a Subsidiary's income will be "subpart F income."
+Each Fund's recognition of its respective Subsidiary's "subpart F income" will increase the Fund's tax basis in its respective Subsidiary.
+Distributions by the Subsidiaries to the Funds will be tax-free, to the extent of their previously undistributed "subpart F income," and will correspondingly reduce a Fund's tax basis in its respective Subsidiary.
+"Subpart F income" is generally treated as ordinary income, regardless of the character of a Subsidiary's underlying income.
+If a net loss is realized by a Subsidiary, such loss is not generally available to offset the income earned by a Fund, and such loss cannot be carried forward to offset taxable income of the Fund or the Subsidiary in future periods.